mikespub-org/seblucas-cops/README.md

 # COPS for PHP 8.x

+## Breaking changes for 3.x release (PHP >= 8.2)

+### For everyone
+- move your customized *config_local.php* file to *config/local.php* on the web server/container
+- TODO replace any *feed.php* links with *index.php/feed* for OPDS feeds in your e-reader

+### Less common
+- if you map the *lib/* or *test/* directory somewhere, like a docker compose file, web server config etc. you'll need to replace that with *src/* or *tests/* respectively
+- if you use other endpoints for links elsewhere, like the REST API for a widget, you'll need to use route URLs and replace *restapi.php* with *index.php/restapi* etc.

 ## Prerequisites for this fork

 -	PHP 8.x with DOM, GD, Intl, Json, PDO SQLite, SQLite3, XML, XMLWriter and ZLib support (PHP 8.1 or later recommended)
 - Release 3.x.x will only work with PHP >= 8.2 - typical for most source code & docker image installs in 2024 and later. *Note: updating .epub files for metadata or cover requires a 64-bit platform*
 - Release 2.x.x will only work with PHP >= 8.1 - typical for most source code & docker image installs in 2023 and later. *Note: updating .epub files for metadata or cover requires a 64-bit platform*
 - Release 1.x.x still works with PHP 7.4 if necessary - earlier PHP 7.x (or 5.x) versions are *not* supported with this fork

-User support issues remain available at https://github.com/seblucas/cops/issues - please use it if you need help with COPS in general
+User support issues remain available at https://github.com/seblucas/cops/issues - please use it if you need help with COPS in general.
+For the 2.x and 3.x versions please report any new issues at https://github.com/mikespub-org/seblucas-cops/issues

 Pull requests should be against the latest source code at https://github.com/mikespub-org/seblucas-cops/pulls - thanks for any contributions :-)